vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/cloud-foundation/9.1/tools/README.md

 ### Step 7: Customize

 Every environment has audit findings that are not actionable but continue to appear in reports.
-These scripts are set up in a way where you should be able to easily find and edit those out if they are truly false positives.
+The checks are easy to locate in the scripts; remove any that are true false positives in your environment.
 Similarly, you could filter them after the fact with `Select-String` commands.

 ## Sample Script Command Reference